MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 As you create and manage content for your intranet, keep in mind these key success factors:

-> [!div class="checklist"]
-> * Consider whether content is best presented as a page or a document.
+- Consider whether content is best presented as a page or a document.
 Use pages when your content is dynamic and most easily communicated with engaging web parts such as images, video, or links.
 Use documents when your content is designed to be downloaded or printed.
-> * Summarize up front - place the information readers must have for your communication to be successful at the top of the page before you focus on the design.
+- Summarize up front - place the information readers must have for your communication to be successful at the top of the page before you focus on the design.
-> * Use sections and heading styles to visually separate topics and concepts to make your pages more readable and accessible.
+- Use sections and heading styles to visually separate topics and concepts to make your pages more readable and accessible.
-> * Create custom page templates to drive consistency and simplify page creation.
+- Create custom page templates to drive consistency and simplify page creation.
-> * Ensure you follow image and video guidelines to keep page performance high.
+- Ensure you follow image and video guidelines to keep page performance high.

 ### Key tasks: